 One of the more significant aspects of the JTAH Annual Volume is the publishing model we employ as we join a movement of publishers establishing a new paradigm in research publishing.
 First, we have no deadline for authors to meet.
 When an author submits a manuscript, it is reviewed for consideration by the Editors-in-Chief.
 If the manuscript meets requirements set forth in these pages and is considered to be of sufficient quality, the manuscript is promptly forwarded to one or more members of our Editorial Board and other invited subject matter experts for peer review.
-Review comments are forwarded to the author for required revisions and return of the final draft for approval of the Editors-in-Chief.
+Review comments are forwarded to the author for required revisions and the return of the final draft for approval of the Editors-in-Chief.
 As each manuscript completes the peer review process and is approved by the Editors-in-Chief, it is formatted and prepared for immediate online publication in the JTAH via our digital library and website.
 Each volume will be closed on June 30th and the next volume is automatically opened on July 1st.
 Potentially, this will reduce the time it takes authors to see their work published by up to a year.

 Our Publishing Model for Special Publications

 Requirements for Distributing Materials for Other Organizations

-A fundamental goal of the JTAH.org is to promote the dissemination of archeological and historic research through digital publishing to the widest possible audience.
+A fundamental goal of the JTAH.org is to promote the dissemination of archeological and historical research through digital publishing to the widest possible audience.
 The information found on our website is optimized, indexed and registered with search engines and “Open Access Registries” that make our materials accessible to anyone around the globe who has internet access.
-We make this powerful tool available to universities, government agencies and CRM firms.
+We make this powerful tool available to universities, government agencies, and CRM firms.
 The JTAH.org offers, on a selective basis, to distribute via our website their reports and publications of important research.
 To be clear, these reports and publications must meet our high standards of quality writing, presentation, and scholastic content as determined by the Editors-in-Chief.
 All decisions of the Editors are final.